fmrns/hidapi-cygwin-libusb/README.md

 Both WinUSB and libusbK drivers are expected to work properly.
-If your device has multiple interfaces with same Vendor ID and Product ID, select one of the interfaces binding to 'HidUsb,' and try again with other interfaces with 'HidUsb.'
+If your device has multiple interfaces with same Vendor ID and Product ID, install drivers of all interfaces binding to 'HidUsb.'
 Do not select devices with, such as WUDFRd, and usbccgp.

-Now you can see the devices without priviledge.
+Now you can see the list of devices without priviledge.

 ```
 $ fido2-token -d -L